-This sample application demonstrates how to create a simplified GStreamer pipeline for encoding and injecting MISB601 KLV metadata into STANAG 4609 files/streams using MisbCore library
+This sample application demonstrates how to create a simplified GStreamer pipeline for encoding and injecting MISB601 KLV metadata into STANAG 4609 files/streams using the MisbCore library

 For the sake of simplicity, we'll use GStreamer's videotestsrc as a video source, encode it into H.264, encode a static metadata packet (updated with a current time ), multiplex everything, and record it into a standard-compliant STANAG 4609 file.